mobilecoinofficial/forest/README.md

 Hellobot is the simplest possible bot, it is a bot that replies to the message "hello" with "hello, world".
 You can see the code for it in `/sample_bots/hellobot.py`

+# Options and secrets

+- `ENV`: if running locally, which {ENV}_secrets file to use. this is also optionally used as profile family name
+- `BOT_NUMBER`: signal account being used
+- `ADMIN`: primarily fallback recipient for invalid webhooks; may also be used to send error messages
+- `DATABASE_URL`: Postgres DB
+- `FULL_SERVICE_URL`: url for full-service instance to use for sending and receiving payments
+- `CLIENTCRT`: client certificate to connect to ssl-enabled full-service
+- `ROOTCRT`: certificate to validate full-service
+- `MNEMONIC`: account to import for full-service. insecure
+- `SIGNAL`: which signal client to use. can be 'signal' for signal-cli or 'auxin' for auxin-cli

+## Binary flags
+- `NO_DOWNLOAD`: don't download a signal-cli datastore, instead use what's in the current working directory
+- `NO_MEMFS`: if this isn't set, MEMFS is started, making a fake filesystem in `./data` and used to upload the signal-cli datastore to the database whenever it is changed. if not `NO_DOWNLOAD`, also create an equivalent tmpdir at /tmp/local-signal, chdir to it, and symlink signal-cli process and avatar
+- `NO_MONITOR_WALLET`: monitor transactions from full-service. relevent only if you're giving users a payment address to send mobilecoin not with signal pay.  has bugs
+- `SIGNAL_CLI_PATH`: executable to use. useful for running graalvm tracing agent
+- `LOGFILES`: create a debug.log
+- `LOGLEVEL`: what log level to use for console logs (DEBUG, INFO, WARNING, ERROR).
+- `ADMIN_METRICS`: send python and roundtrip timedeltas for each command to ADMIN

+## Contributing

+Code style: `mypy *py` and `pylint *py` should not have errors when you push.
+Run `black`.
+Prefer verbose, easier to read names over conciser ones.